Kaef/ulisp-esp/README.md

 I decided to split the documentation to make it easier to find the informations you need.
 Please look at the documentation folder to get more informations.
-Currently (April 2019) there are these descriptions:
+Currently (April 2019) there are the following descriptions:
-* ESP-WROVER-KIT setup.md
+* *'ESP-WROVER-KIT setup.md'*
   describes the steps needed to get the ESP-WROVER-KIT with TFT and PS/2 keyboard support up and running.
 A small hardware modification is needed to be able using the TFT and the SD-Card in parallel.

-* reference-sleep-functions.md
+* *'reference-sleep-functions.md'*
-  a description of the added light- and deepsleep functions.
+  a description of the added light- and deepsleep uLisp functions.
   You can enable wakeup resources as you need for your project.

-* reference-tft-functions.md
-  a description of functions depending the tft:
+* *'reference-tft-functions.md'* -- a description of uLisp functions depending the tft:
   * set foreground and background text colors
   * plot a pixel
   * get a pixel's color
   * scroll the display
   ...

-* reference-sd-card-functions.md
-  added sd-card-functions:
+* *'reference-sd-card-functions.md'* -- uLisp functions depending on sd-card usage:
   * (ls)    -- list directory (and all subdirectories)
   * (mkdir) -- create a new directory
   * (rmdir) -- remove an empty directory
   * (rm)    -- remove a file
-  * functions added to the Lisp-Library: (load), (save), (cat)
+  * functions added to the Lisp-Library (available with uLisp's (require) command): (load), (save), (cat)